Punjab Legislative Council (British India)

-The Punjab Legislative Council was the legislature of the province of Punjab in British India.
-Established by British authorities under Government of India Act 1919, the council had nominal powers and a membership of mainly pro-British politicians and government officials.
+The Punjab Legislative Council was the unicameral legislature of British Punjab, a province of the British Raj.
+It was established in 1921 by the British authorities under Government of India Act 1919, the council had nominal powers and a membership of mainly pro-British politicians and government officials.
 Voting was largely boycotted until the Government of India Act 1935 increased representation and the powers of the assembly.
+It was dissolved in 1936 and was succeeded by Punjab Provincial Assembly.